ArfanAnulal/ScreenTimeoutTile/README.md

 A lightweight Android Quick Settings Tile that allows you to toggle your screen timeout between **30 seconds** and **Always On** (Infinite) with a single tap from your notification shade.

 Designed specifically to handle newer Android versions (like Funtouch OS 14) where standard "Never" timeout options are missing or hidden.

+Born from a problem I've had while running Flutter apps on my phone, which always required deep diving into the settings for a simple change

 ## 🚀 Features